Projected Autoregression: Autoregressive Language Generation in Continuous State Space: Projected Autoregression

+\textbf{Maturity coordinate $\alpha$.} We intentionally use $\alpha$ as a single scalar that jointly parameterizes (i) the token's position within the liquid tail and (ii) its uncertainty.
+Intuitively, newly introduced tail tokens are maximally liquid ($\alpha \approx 0$), while tokens approaching commitment are nearly stabilized ($\alpha \approx 1$).
+During training, uncertainty is realized through an $\alpha$-dependent corruption magnitude $\sigma(\alpha)$ (defined in Sec.~\ref{sec:training_obj}).
+During inference, the same $\alpha$ also determines the refinement step size $\eta(\alpha)$ (defined in Sec.~\ref{sec:maturation}).
+This coupling between position and uncertainty is the core inductive bias of Projected Autoregression.

-Each position in the sequence is associated with a noise level $\alpha_t \in [0,1]$, indicating how corrupted or uncertain the corresponding vector is.
-We embed $\alpha_t$ using a sinusoidal positional encoding (as in diffusion models) followed by a learned MLP, and add the result to the token representation:
+\textbf{Maturity conditioning.} The model is conditioned on $\alpha$ and $K$ so it can distinguish committed context from maturing predictions (architecture illustrated in Appendix~\ref{sec:app_arch}).
+We embed $\alpha_t$ using a sinusoidal encoding (as commonly used in diffusion models) followed by a learned MLP, and add the result to the token representation: